Auburn Bicycle Accident Lawyer

-If you are involved in an accident while cycling in Auburn, the actions you take following the accident can have a significant impact on any future bicycle accident lawsuit.
+If you are involved in an accident while cycling in Auburn, your actions following the accident can significantly impact any future bicycle accident lawsuit.
 Here are some things to remember:

 DO: Gather evidence and witness information.
-Of course, your ability to do this will be dependent on the extent of your injuries.
+Of course, your ability to do this will depend on the extent of your injuries.
 If possible, it is best to call a friend or family member to the scene so that they can complete these tasks on your behalf.
-Recording contact information from any witnesses is important - especially if the police do not respond to the accident.
-Photographs of your bicycle, the involved vehicle(s), and the scene of the accident will also be very helpful.
-As soon as you are able, record your recollection of the facts of the accident.
+Recording contact information from any witnesses is essential - especially if the police do not respond to the accident.
+Photographs of your bicycle, the involved vehicle(s), and the accident scene will also be beneficial.
+As soon as you can, record your recollection of the facts of the accident.

 DO: Seek medical attention.
-Even if you believe that you will be able to tend to your injuries at home, it is important to be checked out by a physician following the accident.
+Even if you believe that you can tend to your injuries at home, it is essential to be checked out by a physician following the accident.
 Many trauma-related injuries are not readily apparent when you have adrenalin surging.
-A physician will take a full account of your injuries, noting all abrasions, bruising, lacerations, and will provide any x-rays or other imaging you may need.
+A physician will take a complete account of your injuries, noting all abrasions, bruising, and lacerations, and will provide any X-rays or other imaging you may need.
 If you have visible injuries, you will want to get photographs of them on the day of the accident, then continue to photographically document the healing process.

-DO NOT: Say “I’m sorry” or admit fault.
-Avoid making any statement that would suggest that you were the sole cause of the accident, even if you believe your actions may have contributed to the incident.
+DO NOT: Say "I'm sorry" or admit fault.
+Avoid making any statement suggesting that you were the sole cause of the accident, even if you believe your actions may have contributed to the incident.
 Such a statement is often used against cyclists by insurance companies to deny or limit compensation.
-Even if you were partially at fault for the accident, the motorist may have also been engaged in behavior that contributed to the crash.The Important Role of an Experienced Bicycle Accident Lawyer
+Even if you were partially at fault for the accident, the motorist might have also been engaged in behavior that contributed to the crash.The Important Role of an Experienced Bicycle Accident Lawyer

 Our skilled bicycle accident attorneys work diligently to get great results for our clients.
-That starts with a thorough investigation of the accident, but it does not end there.
+That starts with a thorough investigation of the accident but does not end there.
 Depending on the circumstances, we may employ experts in bicycle accident reconstruction to prove the negligence of the involved driver.
-In addition, we ensure that you get the skilled medical care you need in order to obtain the best physical recovery possible.
-Whether your case can be resolved through informal settlement, or it proceeds toward a jury trial, you can rest assured that your case will be expertly handled.
+In addition, we ensure that you get the skilled medical care you need to obtain the best physical recovery possible.
+Whether your case can be resolved through informal settlement or proceeds toward a jury trial, you can rest assured that it will be expertly handled.
 Our results speak for themselves.

 Below is a YouTube video discussing the bicycling culture in Auburn, California.Auburn Bicycle Accident Lawyer